kanyanaaidee-art/-plsql_window_functions_28813_KANYANA-Aidee/README.md

 * Promote lesser-used services to balance workload and improve service coverage.
 * Monitor patient trends to optimize scheduling and inventory of medical supplies.

+## Documentation
+## Database Design
+The database consists of three main tables:
+* Patients: Stores patient identification and regional information.
+* Services: Stores healthcare service details and costs.
+* Transactions: Stores records of services provided to patients and billing amounts.
+* Primary and foreign keys were used to maintain data integrity and relationships between tables.

 ## References